RIT-New-Media-Capstone/ruin-the-show/README.md

 ### Running the project
 How to get started from scratch (what I had to do to get it on the New Media computer basically)

+Also mention the keyboard controls option for if you want to test / use without the hardware

 ### Hardware
 Tech, justifications for why we used the tech, problems encountered, what is going on in each section